eminnett/da-nanodegree-explore-and-summarise-data/README.md

 - **InvestmentFromFriendsCount**: Number of friends that made an investment in the loan.
 - **InvestmentFromFriendsAmount**: Dollar amount of investments that were made by friends.
 - **Investors**: The number of investors that funded the loan.

-### Describe the project

-TODO: Describe the project...